I Know This Place by Heart, by Ahnika Wood and Karina Rovira

-A textile investigation, handmade & repurposed from single use plastic.
+A textile investigation, handmade & repurposed from single use plastic packaging.
+Made in Portland, Oregon, 2020

 Textile & Art Direction by Ahnika Wood